-Class Representatives (Class Reps) are elected by each student cohort within each undergraduate nursing program.
+Class Representatives (Class Reps) are elected by each student cohort within each of the undergraduate nursing programs.
 The Class Rep serves in that capacity as the cohort proceeds through nursing courses.

-- Class Representatives for the Traditional BSN are elected during NU226.
-Any questions regarding elections should be presented to an Academic Advisor. - The duties of Class Representatives include: - 1.
-Acting as spokesperson for their cohort at MCNHS committee meetings, apprising the college of student issues and concerns and relaying information back to classmates. - 2.
+Class Representatives for the Accelerated BS are elected during their first semester.
+Any questions regarding elections should be presented to a Student Services Specialist.

+The duties of Class Representatives include:

+- 1. Acting as spokesperson for their cohort at ABSN faculty meetings, apprising the college of student issues and concerns, and relaying information back to classmates. - 2.
 Using appropriate channels of communication within MCNHS in seeking to resolve issues and concerns.
-In most cases, students will seek resolution of an issue by engaging in purposeful and constructive dialogue with the involved faculty, students, or individuals.
+In most cases it is expected that students will seek resolution of an issue by engaging in purposeful and constructive dialogue with the involved faculty, students, or individuals.
 Class issues and collective concerns should be channeled and coordinated through the Class Reps.
-If a Class Rep is in doubt regarding the resolution of a problems or concerns, he or she should seek advice from an Undergraduate Nursing Program Director. - 3.
-Attending meetings with the Student Services Specialist and Program Director to discuss issues and concerns.
-Meetings will be held at least once a semester with the first meeting serving as an orientation session.

-- 4. Providing the Program Director with a list of classmates who are willing to serve on CNHS committees by first discussing the purposes of the committees with classmates and soliciting volunteers for committee membership. - 5.
+If a Class Rep is in doubt regarding the resolution of a problems or concerns, he or she should seek advice from an ABSN Nursing Program Director. - 3.
+Attending meetings with ABSN program administration to discuss - 4. issues and concerns.
+Meetings will be held at least once a semester with the first meeting serving as an orientation session. - Providing the Program Director with a list of classmates who are willing to serve on MCNHS committees by first discussing the purposes of the committees with classmates and - 6. soliciting volunteers for committee membership. - 7.
 Assisting in recruiting student volunteers for MCNHS activities, such as Open House and Welcome Day.
-Senior Class Officers.